 Yoga on Koh Phangan

 Koh Phangan is famous for the Full Moon Party, but among a different crowd — the yoga and conscious-travel world — it is equally well known as one of Southeast Asia's most established practice destinations.
-The west-coast village of Sri Thanu anchors a year-round scene that has been building for decades: shalas, healing centres and wholefood cafés sitting a few minutes apart along a stretch of coast that faces west for the island's best sunsets.
+The west-coast village of Sri Thanu anchors a year-round scene that has been building for decades: shalas, healing centres and wholefood cafés sitting a few minutes apart along a stretch of coast that faces west for the island's best sunsets, with each day naturally closing at the drum and fire circle on Zen Beach Koh Phangan.

 What sets Koh Phangan apart from other yoga destinations is the depth of the offering.
 This isn't a single retreat centre or a handful of classes bolted onto a beach holiday.
 There are more than a dozen studios and schools on the island, running everything from gentle morning drop-ins to intensive four-week 200-hour teacher training programmes.
 The atmosphere across the scene is open and unpretentious — Sri Thanu's yoga culture rewards slowing down, not showing off.